oizgagin/ing/ARCHITECTURE.md

 5. assumption of the single postgres instance (i.e. no replication, no sharding) running (though in codebase persistance is hidden under interface, so it should be easy to add) - deciced to not go with multilple instances for speed, some possible ways to improve it is introduce sharding rsvps by rsvp_ids, route read requests to read-only replicas, etc.;

-6. redis-ring with 3 nodes is used, since it's relatively easy to setup and implement in code.
+6. redis-ring with 3 nodes is used, also just for fun.

 # WAYS TO IMPROVE FURTHER

-1. add de-duplication logic for rsvps on receiving side (maybe have another redis for deduplication by rsvp_id, or maybe some more complex and reliable approach);

-2. calculate top k on-the-fly (i.e. topk in Redis Stack, in that case we have to ensure fault-tolerancy with replication, maybe enable redis persistency);
+1. calculate top k on-the-fly (i.e. topk in Redis Stack, in that case we have to ensure fault-tolerancy with replication, maybe enable redis persistency), though it increases operational costs (have to keep in sync persistent db and in-memory);

-3. use some sort of sharding (for instance, shard rsvps table by rsvp_id);
+2. use some sort of sharding (for instance, shard rsvps table by rsvp_id);

-4. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently first received info about info is stored;
+3. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently first received info about info is stored;

-5. maybe store rsvps in columnar or in document-oriented (MongoDB);
+4. maybe store rsvps in columnar or in document-oriented (MongoDB);

-6. maybe use timeseries database for counters (i.e. TimescaleDB);
+5. maybe use timeseries database for counters (i.e. TimescaleDB);

-7. implement bulk inserts;
+6. implement bulk inserts (maybe buffer messages on receiving side);

-8. limit `k` parametere in Topk method.
+7. limit `k` parametere in Topk method.